Skip to Main Content

 All Public Domain and Creative Commons images can be saved to your computer and reused in your own work, whether it is a PowerPoint, blog, wiki or other instance.
 It is always best practice to reference your images even if they are in the Public Domain.
 You can also hyperlink your image to its source page.
 See Best practices for attribution for tips on referencing your images.
-Carleton University also have a great guide for citing a screenshot.

 Below is an example of good attribution or referencing of an image from Wikimedia Commons.
 Note that text and image are hyperlinked to the source page.

 "Everything is Going to be Alright" artwork by Martin Creed, Christchurch Art Gallery, Christchurch, New Zealand by Michal Klajban - CC-BY-SA 4.0

 How to automatically reference images in PowerPoint and Word

 1. Click Insert in the top ribbon

 2. Click Online Pictures